 So far, there was no reasonable hypothesis to explain the origin of flight in vertebrates.
 Several amateurish models have been debated by palaeontologists for more than hundred years.
 In 1984, a conference took place in Eichstaett, Bavaria, which dealt exclusively with Archaeopteryx, the oldest known animal with feathered wings, and with the evolution of flight ability.
 The various presentations by the participants were published (M. Hecht et al. 1985).
-These were my first contact with the idea of flight evolution, and I read them enthusiastically.
+These papers were my first contact to the idea of flight evolution, and I read them enthusiastically.
 The origin of flight appeared rather mysterious to me, and my hope was to find a convincing explanation.
-However, the views concerning the evolution of flight adopted in these articles were incredibly naive and not based on the principles of flight physics.
+However, the views concerning the evolution of flight adopted in these articles were incredibly naive and not at all based on the principles of flight physics.
 It is not as easy as palaeontologists with a missing special qualification think it is.
 On the contrary, some expert knowledge is required to unveil the actual path of evolution.
-After all, I got an insight into the poor knowledge of the involved workers and the available fossil material, from which clumsy conclusions had been derived.
+After all, I got an insight into the poor knowledge of the involved workers and into the available fossil material, from which clumsy conclusions had been derived.
 Unfortunately, in the mean time there has been no progress concerning the abilities of these “experts”.

 The main weakness of the old models consists in the fact that they emanate from the forbidden presumption that a primordial wing in the ancestors of Archaeopteryx was already present.
 However, the problem is just how a wing could develop from an unspecialized arm or forefoot.
 It cannot suddenly have been present.

 Can a moderately critical reader believe that the bird ancestors with a kind of primitive wings had only to learn to use them for flying in the air?
-According to the opinion of palaeontologists this should have been an easy task.
+According to the opinion of some palaeontologists this should have been an easy task.

 In 1995, I found the explanation of the real path which finally resulted in the ability to fly high in the air.
 Although the solution was not simply obvious, nevertheless in most cases the hard parts of fossils yield sufficient informations for a reliable reconstruction of the former lifestyle.
 In this case it was the long bony tail of Archaeopteryx, and additionally the same feature in long-tailed pterosaurs, in both forms stiffened, which offered the decisive hints.
-This feature is very obstructive for a flight high in the air, nevertheless it must have served a special purpose.
+This feature is very obstructive for flying high in the air, nevertheless it must have served a special purpose.
 In addition, in both forms the finger claws are still present.
 In later birds such as Eoalulavis from the lower Cretaceous of Spain and in all Recent birds they are replaced by the important alula.
 Thus, these early forms can hardly have been flyers high in the air.

 The well preserved Berlin specimen of Archaeopteryx.
 Particularly conspicuous are the long bony tail and the sharp claws of the hands as well as teeth.